Table of Contents

 Executive Chef

-The first one in our list of types of chefs, the executive chef is the supreme position in the chef hierarchy.
+The first one in our list of types of chefs, the executive chef is the supreme position in the chef hierarchy and is often considered the chef’s highest position.
 It takes years of hard work, skills, and excellence to become an executive chef.
 They are also considered “head chefs”, as the majority of kitchens employ the same person for both positions.

-You should keep the fact in mind that the executive chef isn’t responsible for preparing food and dishes.
+You should keep the fact in mind that the executive chef isn’t responsible for preparing food and dishes, however, leadership, communication, and time management are certain skills every Head Chef should master.
 Rather they guide other chefs and oversee the kitchen and operations.
 An executive chef supervises and, at times performs a taste test of the prepared food and makes sure the dish is up to the standard prior to reaching customers.

 Sous Chef

 Another type of chef is a sous chef who works closely with the executive chef.
+Exploring Executive Chef vs. Sous Chef will help understand the difference between these two.
 They are responsible for overseeing the chefs and keeping the entire kitchen on time.
 At times, sous chefs get involved in decision-making as they ensure the chiefs work hand in hand intending to accomplish their responsibilities.

 Apart from having a culinary degree, a sous chef needs to have excellent leadership skills as they are consistently entrusted with providing training to new chefs and assisting executive chefs in implementing the restaurant’s concept.